It’s having FUN Together, Achieving Meaningful Goals.

 Hi, My name is Marlo Dagpin,

-and I’m very PROUD that HUNDREDS if families in the Sunset area are sharing their “best kept secret” with all their friends: That our Family Taekwondo program in is the answer they have been desperately seeking.
+and I’m very PROUD that HUNDREDS if families in the ROY area are sharing their “best kept secret” with all their friends: That our Family Taekwondo program in is the answer they have been desperately seeking.

 If you’d like to bring your family back together, or prevent it from drifting apart in the first place, I’d like to show you how martial arts families achieve unity and happiness.